MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 Concerning the marketing of the application, it would be sold as a subscription plan with three offers.
 The offers would be mensual, trimestrial and anual.
-They would respectively cost, ..., ..., and ....
+They would respectively cost, €75, €200, and €600.

 The application would be promoted by the administrator, Maxime THIZEAU.
-The promotion would be done by phone call or email exchange to the different underatker companies, firstly in Bourges, Cher, then in a wider region to end to the globality of France.
+The promotion would be done by phone call or email exchange to the different undertaker companies, firstly in Bourges, Cher, then in a wider region to end to the globality of France.

 ---